JayDayani1/Speech-Emotion-Analyzer/README.md

 SAVEE.
 This dataset contains around 500 audio files recorded by 4 different male actors.
 The first two characters of the file name correspond to the different emotions that the potray.

-AIDI_1002_Final_project_report is a report file in which you will get entire code with problem statement, solution and limitizations also
+Final_project_report is a report file in which you will get entire code with problem statement, solution and limitizations also

 Emotion_Voice_Detaction_Model.h5 is a model in which after model complete one file will be saved automatically in device